 - Our friends in the city of Santa Monica, California, who mothballed a nativity scene that had been displayed in a city park for over a half century.
 Our own Eric Rassbach was quoted in a Deseret News article about the controversy.
 In a somewhat happy ending, pro-Christmas folks got around the ban by staging a live nativity in the same park.

 - The Navy in Bahrain, which directed service members to dismantle a “Live Nativity” following an atheist complaint.

 However, not all is lost this holiday season.
-This 2012 Becket Fund Eggnog Toast goes to the State of Pennsylvania for reinstating their Christmas tree after 30 years, and the management of Newhall Senior Home for repenting and rescinding its decision to take down the Christmas tree from the community room because it was a “religious symbol.”
+This 2012 Becket Eggnog Toast goes to the State of Pennsylvania for reinstating their Christmas tree after 30 years, and the management of Newhall Senior Home for repenting and rescinding its decision to take down the Christmas tree from the community room because it was a “religious symbol.”
 Good decision, Newhall.